reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 <Note>

-Here and later in this text, capitalized "Effect" refer to the React-specific definition above, i.e. a side effect caused by rendering.
+Here and later in this text, capitalized "Effect" refers to the React-specific definition above, i.e. a side effect caused by rendering.
 To refer to the broader programming concept, we'll say "side effect".

 </Note>